 This docs page shows a list of compatible hardware.

 ⚠️ Note: ELRS communication isn't secured, and isn't jam resistant.
 Data over the air isn't encrypted, and there are no special security measures.
-This isn't a problem for hobby flying in practice, but note that a dedicated attacker could gain control over your aircraft, or disrupt your communication with it.
+This isn't a problem for hobby flying in practice, but note that a dedicated attacker could gain control over an aircraft, or disrupt your communication with it.
+It is not suitable for use cases where this is a concern, such as military and safety-critical applications.
 Note that other hobby protocols like CRSF and FrSky aren't secure either.

-ELRS (as of 3.0) supports 2 RF communications standards: LoRa, and Fast Long Range Communication (FLRC).
-ELRS 2.0 only supports LoRa.
+ELRS supports 2 RF communications standards: LoRa, and Fast Long Range Communication (FLRC).
 FLRC has lower latency, while LoRa has longer range and better resistance to RF interference.
 For each of these protocols, ELRS supports several update rates.
 LoRA capable of up to 500Hz, and FLRC up to 1000Hz.

 This video by Bryan "CapnBry" Maryland goes into detail about the performance characteristics of these modes.
 Here are the highlights: